nikku/wuffle/README.md

-> :construction: This project is currently in _alpha_ state.
+> :construction: This project is currently in an _alpha_ state.
 Put your :rescue_worker_helmet: on and acknowledge that certain features [may still be missing](https://github.com/nikku/wuffle/issues).

 # Wuffle